dehond/dehond.github.io/_posts/2024-03-04-phase-vocoder.md

 <div>
 <img align="center" width="100%" src="/assets/posts/vocoder/waves_3.svg">
 </div>
 If we want to investigate how the frequency components evolve over time, we can chop up the signal into frames that are smaller than the beat period, but larger than the period of the lowest note.
 If we then take the Fourier transform of these bins we should see which tones are present at which moment.
-Specifically, we choose a window function that consists of $M$ points, and move this forward over the signal by stepping it forwards $a_a$ points every time.
-If there are $L$ points in the signal, this results in $N \approx \lfloor (L-M)/a_a \rfloor$ frames, each containing the Fourier coefficients of $M$ frequency components.
+Specifically, we choose a window function that consists of $M$ points, and move this forward over the signal by stepping it forwards $a$ points every time.
+If there are $L$ points in the signal, this results in $N \approx \lfloor (L-M)/a \rfloor$ frames, each containing the Fourier coefficients of $M$ frequency components.

 If we do this for the signal drawn above, we get the following rather... unremarkable spectrogram:
 <div>